bzerangue/parameterlist/README.markdown

 ## ParameterList

-### A Basic way to manually add parameters to Symphony CMS
+### A basic way to manually add parameters to Symphony CMS

 Version: 1.0
 Requirements: Symphony CMS 2.3 and above